‘The Walking Dead’ Spoilers: Morgan’s Cost, Carol’s Future Teased By Showrunner

 “They needed him now more than ever, but he’s already paying the cost.
 It’s already hurting him and I think that’s just so sad for that character.
 I think Lennie’s performance, at the end of the scene after the Saviors have left and he killed Ezekiel and he just killed Richard, and when he gets Benjamin’s name wrong and he stumbles over Duane — you know, that’s a line that I would certainly worry about.
 It’s pretty direct, and then when I saw how he played it, I was blown away.”

-Toward the end of The Walking Dead episode, Morgan told Carol what happened at Alexandria.
+Toward the end of the Walking Dead episode, Morgan told Carol what happened at Alexandria.
 He also said he is going to kill every single one of the Saviors.
 She couldn’t get him to stay.
 It was previously teased that Morgan was saying goodbye.
 However, the showrunner hinted that this might not be the end of Morgan and Carol’s relationship.

 It was also confirmed that Carol is “all in” when it come to battling the Saviors.
 There were a few different reasons why Morgan finally told her the truth.
 One of them was because he wants the Saviors dead and in order to defeat them, they need Carol.